-The Ticket to Ride was established by Terje Haakonsen, key event organizers and brand representatives and aimed to become the most innovative and grass-roots tour connecting the most prestigious independent snowboard events worldwide.
+The Ticket to Ride Tour was established by Terje Haakonsen, key event organizers and brand representatives with the aim to become the most innovative and progressive grass-roots tour connecting the most prestigious independent snowboard events worldwide.

 As the pinnacle of the TTR Tour, the Arctic Challenge also crowned the winner of the 2002/2003 TTR Pro Snowboarding Series.
 Until the introduction of the Women’s TTR Tour in 2005/06, no female riders competed on the TTR Tour.